XML

 Extensible Markup Language, a markup language that describes data structure using tags.

 XML (Extensible Markup Language) is a general-purpose markup language that describes data structure using tags.
-Like HTML, it derives from SGML, but its distinguishing feature is the ability to define custom tags.
+Standardized by W3C in 1998, it derives from SGML like HTML but features the ability to freely define custom tags.
+Its capacity to explicitly express data meaning and structure has led to widespread adoption as a data exchange format between different systems.